Blue Lake Arena

 The Game Slowed Down

-slowed down" is one repeated by many professional athletes
+is one repeated by many professional athletes who describe the

-do not canter, gallop or lope their horses.
-Riding in the faster
+gallop or lope their horses.
+Riding in the faster gaits can be

-Correct balance is achieved by riding centered on the seating
+balance is achieved by riding centered on the seating bones.

 We all have seen riders who balance with the reins on the horse's

-your understanding of the exercises we are using.
-They will
+understanding of the exercises we are using.
+They will help you

-help you evaluate your personal growth as well as your horse's
+evaluate your personal growth as well as your horse's progress.

-progress.
-Hint: Always remember, you need to know what to do
+Hint: Always remember, you need to know what to do before the

 1. Why do we practice a structured group